Matrix89/lexicon-rs/README.md

 WIP

-(ATProto's)[https://atproto.com/] lexicon to rust - inator
+[ATProto's](https://atproto.com/) lexicon to rust - inator

+The code is nowhere close to being of any quality as of yet

-This is the current output for all the lexicons defined (here)[https://github.com/bluesky-social/atproto/tree/main/lexicons]
+This is the current output for all the lexicons defined [here](https://github.com/bluesky-social/atproto/tree/main/lexicons)

 ```rust
 pub mod Lexicon {